sathvik-vadari/quick-stock-bolna/README.md

 # QuickStock

-Multi-LLM voice commerce platform for India — submit a product query and location, and QuickStock **calls nearby stores on the phone**, extracts availability, pricing, and delivery info from live conversations, then compares it all against online deals.
-What takes a customer 15–20 minutes of manual calling, QuickStock does in under 2 minutes with parallel outbound calls.
+Multi-LLM voice commerce platform for India — type what you need, and QuickStock **calls nearby stores on the phone**, checks availability, pricing, and delivery from live conversations, and compares it all against online deals.

+You want a product.
+You don't know which store has it, what the fair price is, whether they deliver, or if there's a better deal online.
+Finding out means 30+ minutes of Googling, calling stores that don't pick up, and comparing half-remembered prices — and you still aren't sure you got the best option.
+QuickStock calls up stores simultaneously, gets real answers from real conversations, pulls online deals in parallel, scores everything, and hands you a ranked comparison — in the time it takes one store to answer the phone.
+Plug in a logistics provider and the item shows up at your door.
+One query, full circle.

 ## How It Works